 What is a co-parenting agreement?

-A co-parenting agreement, also known as a parenting plan, outlines all the necessary information on how things are going to work moving forwards in regards to your shared child or children.
-This outlines everything from custody to holiday schedules to how to communicate last-minute changes.
+A co-parenting agreement, also known as a parenting plan, outlines all the necessary information on the custody and placement of your child.
+This outlines everything from who makes decisions to holiday schedules to how to communicate last-minute changes.

 How do I co-parent with a narcissist?